on April 6, 2020

 Whether you use their premium version at WordPress.com or installed their open-source version from WordPress.org, it is everywhere.
 There are all different sites using it, small to mid-size companies and large corporations using the WordPress platform to host either their blogs or even their whole sites.

 Your site management is easy with WordPress, without a doubt.
 Using their Posts, Pages, and Custom Posts built-in features is genius.
 But how about customization (design and functionalities) and making it fulfill your site’s individual needs?
 You might need some expert help or hire an in-house developer for that.

 WordPress customization is done in a couple of different ways:

-I would say that even some of the premium and most downloaded and user themes/plugins aren’t very well coded and you may have a lot of headaches with many of them down the road.
+I would say that even some of the premium and most downloaded and user themes/plugins aren’t very well coded, and you may have a lot of headaches with many of them down the road.

 But people continue buying them, and premium marketplaces flourish.
-I would say 9/10 of these companies/people would go to a custom solution, either theme or plugin if their idea/business grows.
-And if you stick to it will most certainly will, sooner or later.
+9/10 of these companies/people would go to a custom solution, either theme or plugin if their idea/business grows.
+And if you stick to it, it will most certainly will, sooner or later.
 And then it comes headache, you have worked on something for 2, 3 or more years and now realize you need to invest some much more start with the backbone of your business or site from scratch.

 The most important question is: Is there another way to approach the themes and plugins debacle?
 Well, there is, and WordPress has had it in its core since version 3.4.
 It is called the Customizer, and you can access it, and almost any theme out there uses it in one way or another.